vijaypemmaraju/statify/README.md

 import {statify} from './statify'

 @statify(
-  (stateTree, props) => {
+  // State definition (i.e. what will show up in this.props) (stateTree, props) => {
     return {
       text: stateTree.getIn(['App', 'Child', props.index, 'text'], ''),
       checked:  stateTree.getIn(['App', 'checked', props.index.toString()], true)
     }
   },
-  (getStateTree) => {
+  // Updater methods.
+These return a new state tree and get hoisted to the component (this.updaters) (getStateTree) => {
     let updates = {
       handleCheckedChange: async (index, e) => {